Sub-principles

 - Are there intermediate similarity levels we haven't identified?

-- Detailed mechanism of chaos → order progression?
+- What is the detailed mechanism of the chaos $\rightarrow$ order progression?

 Mathematical Formulation

-- Complete mathematical framework for all physical quantities across scales
+- Can a complete mathematical framework be developed for all physical quantities across scales?

-- How do other quantities (charge, magnetism, temperature) scale?
+- How do other quantities (charge, magnetism, temperature) scale between similarity levels?

 Experimental Tests